Influence of penetration depth on jets on giant planets: equatorial jet direction, jet numbers, and jet energy fraction: Conclusion and discussion

+Lastly, our results show that the energy partition between jets and eddies is governed by the zonostrophic parameter $n_\beta/n_{Rh}$ \citep{galperin2006anisotropic,sukoriansky2007arrest}.
+When $n_\beta/n_{Rh}$ is large, i.e., on planets with higher energy input, faster rotation, smaller radius, or weaker large-scale damping, a greater fraction of energy resides in zonal jets rather than eddies, resulting in smoother jet structures.

+The interpretation that the equatorial jet direction is controlled by the gradient of $\beta$, rather than its absolute sign, reflects the behavior observed in our simulations and may not be generally applicable across different parameter regimes.
+Therefore, it should not be taken as the only possible interpretation of jet direction on giant planets.
+In particular, the PV mixing mechanism, in which the jet direction is determined by the sign of $\beta$, is also consistent with our simulations using realistic $\beta$ profiles (Fig.~\ref{fig:direction}c-d).
+Determining the parameter regimes in which different mechanisms dominate, including the Busse mode and Rossby wave propagation, remains an open question.

+We consider an atmosphere that is barotropic along the rotation axis and introduce a deformation radius $L_d$ into the model to represent the coupling between the dynamical atmosphere and the Ohmic dissipation layer (see APPENDIX~\ref{app:model}).
+Near the surface, solar heating generates a stably stratified weather layer, where the atmosphere is baroclinic, as evidenced by observations from the Galileo Probe Doppler Wind Experiment \citep{atkinson1998galileo}.
+To account for these effects, we inject the vorticity anomalies induced by baroclinic instability directly as stochastic noise.
+Additionally, waves originating in deeper layers may propagate upward, dissipate, and deposit momentum, thereby contributing to long-term variability in jet strength \citep{leovy1991quasiquadrennial,fouchet2008equatorial,showman2019atmospheric}.
+A more comprehensive investigation of how baroclinicity modifies jet structure is left for future work.
+Moreover, our use of a Cartesian coordinate neglects curvature effects.
+Extending the analysis to a curvilinear coordinate would help assess the robustness of the mechanisms identified here under more realistic geometries.

-Despite these potential complexities, our work demonstrates that jet penetration depth can strongly influence surface wind patterns, suggesting that the interior structures of giant planets might be inferred solely from surface features.
+Despite these potential complexities, our results demonstrate that jet penetration depth can strongly influence surface wind patterns, suggesting that the interior structures of giant planets may be inferred from surface observations alone.
 These projections can be validated through improved characterization of the gravity field by future missions.
+Our 2-D framework allows direct comparison of deep and shallow scenarios within a unified setting and enables exploration of a broad parameter space with modest computational cost.
+This framework may serve as a foundation for future studies that incorporate additional physical processes to further our understanding of jet dynamics on giant planets.